 Whitehall Palace was a large complex that was the London home of many nobles, as well as the royal family.
 After Charles and his family fled it was progressively abandoned, some taking flight so hastily they left behind everything they owned.
 The palace stood empty, later to be pillaged by mobs.
 The King’s magnificent art collection was sold by auction.

+The coups d’etat that was taking place was unprecedented in English history.
+Previous removals of English monarchs were undertaken by claimants to the throne but this time it was monarch versus Parliament.
 A number of activists took sides either for Parliament or for the King but it was not an easily definable division of, say, Puritans against nobles, few having a complete loyalty to Parliament or opposition to the King.
-In general, Puritans backed Parliament and staunch Anglicans and Catholics backed the King but there were nobles and non-Puritans on both sides.
+In general, Puritans backed Parliament and staunch Anglicans and Catholics backed the King but there were nobles, MPs, and non-Puritans on both sides.
 The general view was that Charles had been arrogant, reverting to ‘Personal Rule’ and attempting to take the country back to Catholicism, yet few wanted any major constitutional change.
 At the outset almost no-one was contemplating the overthrow of the monarchy and the creation of a republic.
 The national mood was to avoid war.

 Parliament, led by John Pym, continued to sit, having not been dissolved by the King.
 However, they faced the issue that the normal procedure of the monarch giving royal assent to new laws was no longer possible.
 Instead they resorted to creating parliamentary ordinances, initially passed in the name of the King.